 Then the answer to that question is probably yes.
 But it’s not a necessity – you could always save yourself some trouble and buy an insulated log cabin.

 Just make sure to follow this guide and add to all areas of your garden cabin’s heat envelope.
 Insulate your floors, walls, and roof.
-Then, caulk and seal where necessary and install rugs, curtains, and a draught excluder.
+Then, caulk with a silicone gun and seal where necessary.
+Looking for more garden building insulation guides?
+Here’s what you should read next: How to insulate a shed?Shop Log Cabins

 An insulated log cabin will stay warmer in winter and cooler in summer.
 This is because the insulation will increase your building’s thermal density, raising its R-value.
 This means less heat will escape in winter but also that your garden cabin’s inside temperature will be regulated.